G0246/xiaomi_debloat/README.md

 ## Credits

-Special thanks to the following people for helping to complete and verify this list:
+Huge thanks to the following contributors for helping to complete and verify this list:

-- **startx** - From Zhihu for composting some entries
+- **startx** - Partial debloat entries from Zhihu
-- **篮橙** - From CSDN blogger for the MIUI 14 list
+- **篮橙** - Provides original MIUI 14 app list from CSDN blog

 ---